yaogara/yaogara-ark/content/plants/psychotria-viridis.md

 - N,N-dimethyltryptamine (DMT), reported at 0.1–0.61% in dried leaf mass [4][5].
 DMT is a potent serotonergic hallucinogen acting as an agonist at 5-HT2A receptors [4].

 Pharmacological interaction:
 - Orally ingested DMT is normally inactivated by monoamine oxidase (MAO) in the gut and liver.
-In ayahuasca, β-carboline alkaloids (harmine, harmaline, tetrahydroharmine) from [[Banisteriopsis caapi]] inhibit MAO-A, making DMT orally active and extending its duration.
+In ayahuasca, β-carboline alkaloids (harmine, harmaline, tetrahydroharmine) from [[plants/banisteriopsis-caapi]] inhibit MAO-A, making DMT orally active and extending its duration.
 This synergy is a paradigmatic case of sophisticated Indigenous pharmacology discovered and refined through empirical tradition [4][5].

 Other constituents:
 - Leaves contain additional minor alkaloids and phytochemicals, but their pharmacological relevance remains under-characterized relative to DMT’s principal role [6].
 Trace compounds could contribute to entourage effects, taste/visceral qualities, or subtle modulations in onset and duration reported by practitioners [4][6].